 A: Country music professionals from Music City may share their talents and help guide activities during certain points during the week to help mentor young budding musicians with Williams Syndrome.
 The participating country songwriters, musicians and singers will be a surprise that week, since the primary focus of this music camp is to promote friendship and camaraderie between campers, even after they leave camp.
 We want the focus to be on the special bond that campers forge during this amazing week of music camp.

 Q: My child would only be able to attend some of the dates of camp.
 Is that ok?

-A: No. Your child would need to be at the camp by the afternoon of the first Sunday and stay through the morning of the following Saturday.
+A: No. Your child would need to be at the camp by the morning of the first day and stay through the morning the day after the Opry performance.